 How Long Can I Keep Black Garlic?

 Black garlic can be left in the fermenter for up to 40 days for a more intense and smoky flavor.
-After the fermentation process, you can put it in a dry place at room temperature for like 10 to 14 days before use in case you want to try it as soon as possible.
-Otherwise it can be stored for 2-3 month after fermentation.
+After the fermentation process, you can put it in a dry place at room temperature for 10 to 14 days before use in case you want to try it as soon as possible.
+Otherwise, it can be stored for 2-3 months after fermentation.

 Can I Freeze Black Garlic?